RSSchermer/entitytled/README.md

 ### Real world example

-I was fortunately allowed the open-source my [master thesis research project](https://github.com/RSSchermer/pim-aid), for which Entitytled was originally created.
+I was fortunately allowed the open-source my [master thesis research project](https://github.com/RSSchermer/pim-aid) (the project for which Entitytled was originally created).
 I doubt it's a particularly good example of a Play application (feedback always welcome, please open issues!), but it does provides a more real world example of using Entitytled and covers many of the things discussed in this guide.